-Most of us have wired internet connection on our PC.
-I have been using a 3G dongle for few years now.
+Most of us have a wired internet connection on our PC.
+I have been using a 3G dongle for a few years now.
 However, if you have a wired internet connection or if you use the internet through 3G or 4G dongle on your PC, you can share the Internet by creating a Wi-Fi hotspot in Windows 10.

-The hosted network feature in Windows 10 allows you to create a Wi-Fi hotspot and then share it with your other Wi-Fi-enabled devices such as tablets, smartphones, and laptops or PCs which has Wireless connectivity card installed.
+The hosted network feature in Windows 10 allows you to create a Wi-Fi hotspot and then share it with your other Wi-Fi-enabled devices such as tablets, smartphones, and laptops or PCs which has Wireless connectivity cards installed.

 Create Wi-Fi Hotspot in Windows 10 using Command Prompt

 Step 1: Create Wi-Fi Hotspot

 To create a Wi-Fi hotspot, you should have a wireless card installed on your laptop.
 Begin with turning on Wi-Fi on your PC or Laptop.
 You can find a dedicated Wi-Fi button on your laptop or click on Notification Center in Windows 10 and turn on Wi-Fi.

 Next, open an elevated command prompt (command prompt as administrator).

 Open a command prompt using Run – Press Windows Key + R and type in cmd in the Run dialogue box and hit enter.